-The PokerStars Italian Poker Tour is back for Season 5.
-Italy’s biggest and best series of live poker tournaments returns with visits to new locations, and IPT San Marino starts the tour in style, June 13-17.
-Each event will see the world’s greatest poker players take their seats to battle it out for huge sums of cash at Italy’s hottest poker destinations, including Sanremo and across the border to Nova Gorica in Slovenia.
+The PokerStars Italian Poker Tour is back for Season 6.
+Italy’s premier series of live poker tournaments returns with visits to new locations, and each event will see the world’s greatest poker players take their seats to battle it out for huge sums of cash at Italy’s hottest poker destinations, including Sanremo and across the border to Nova Gorica in Slovenia.
 This is the live tournament series that keeps going from strength to strength, and you can be a part of it now.

 Don’t miss your chance to become the next Italian Poker Tour Champion.
 See below for the event schedule.

 Please note that the following information is subject to change, and keep checking back for more events to be added.

 |IPT Nova Gorica||Casinò Perla||Nova Gorica||16 - 21 January||€630 + €70||500|

 |IPT Saint Vincent||Casinò de la Valleè||Saint Vincent||27 February - 4 March||€630 + €70||500|

 |IPT Sanremo||Casinò di Sanremo||Sanremo||9 - 14 April||€700 + €70||500|

 Check out the Italian Poker Tour site for more information on each event.

 Sanremo | 609 players | €763,196 prize pool | 1st: Alessandro De Fenza (€105,600)